mapbender/mapbender-documentation/en/customization/yaml.rst

         mailer_password:   ~

 The functions 'Self-Registration' and 'reset password' need a mailer.
-More information on Symfony Swiftmailer :ref:`users_en`.
+More information on Symfony Swiftmailer in chapter `Users <../functions/backend/FOM/users.html>`_ .

  **Project name**